GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

 The purpose of this repository is two folded.
 The first purpose to to back up the original boot loaders for the BIGTREETECH boards.
 The second purpose of this repository is to provide a way for a user to compile a custom bootloader for the SKR V1.3, SKR V1.4, SKR V1.4 Turbo and SKR E3 Turbo boards.

 # The first purpose is to back up the original boot loaders for the BIGTREETECH boards
-First it is to back up the original boot loader for BIGTREETECH boards.

 The backups can be found  here: https://github.com/GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/tree/main/bootloader_bin/backed_up_original_bootloaders

-Their are PDF files for both Windows 10 based computers and Linux computers.
+There are PDF files for both Windows 10 based computers and Linux computers.
 These PDF files are GUIDES for the Marlin user on how to backup the bootloader file and the bootloader-and-firware file for the BIGTREETECH boards.

 The "Bigtreetech boards Bootloaders_v2.0.pdf" contains the layout of the flash memory for each of the BIGTREETECH boards.
-You will need this file and a GUIDE if you want to backup or restore you bootloader file for the BIGTREETEC board.
+You will need this file and a GUIDE if you want to backup or restore your bootloader file to a BIGTREETECH board.

 ---